OctopusDeploy/blog/blog/2021-11/common-deployment-patterns-and-how-to-set-them-up-in-octopus/index.md

 ![A project using tenants in Octopus for a multi-region deployment](tenantdashboard.png)

-Why not watch our [Webinar on multi-tenant deployment patterns](https://octopus.com/events/octopus-101-multi-tenant-deployment-patterns-2020-02)?
+To learn more, you can watch our [webinar on multi-tenancy deployments](https://octopus.com/events/better-multi-tenancy-deployments-using-octopus-deploy).

 ## Conclusion